trobz/openerp-booking-chart/README.md

 ## Dependencies

 - [Web Unleashed module](https://github.com/trobz/openerp-web-unleashed "OpenERP Web Unleashed")
-This module provide native support of Backbone and Marionnette, simplifing dramatically the creation of rich web application in OpenERP.
+This module provide native support of Backbone and Marionette, simplifing dramatically the creation of rich web application in OpenERP.

 ## Setup / Use